Gråbrødretorv 7: Later history

 With the introduction of house numbering by street in 1859 (as opposed to the old cadastral numbers by quarter), No. 108 in Frimand's Quarter became known as Gråbrødretorv 8.
-Yje årpåerty was at the time of the 1860 census home to a total of 16 people.
+The property was at the time of the 1860 census home to a total of 16 people.
 The second floor was occupied by two households.
 One of them consisted of the master bookbinder Carl Wendt Nielsen and his sister Hansine Nicoline Nielsen.
 The other consisted of the actress Helene Hoff and her lodger Christine Wilhelmine Christensen.
 Johan Dunweber. a master weaver, resided on the first floor with his wife Christiane Dunweber and his niece Botilde Jacobine Rosengaard.
 Ludvig Ferdinand Benthien, an innkeeper, resided on the ground floor with his wife Henrige Emilie Benthien, their two daughters (aged 2 and 4) and a maid.
 Christen Wandze, a grocer (høker), resided in the basement with his wife and two lodgers.

-O. Palmkvist, a shoemaker, was later based in the ground floor.
+Lars Carlsson Evander, a shoemaker, was later based in the ground floor, and the workshop was later taken over by his brother, Ola Carlsson Palmkvist (later spelled Palmquist, and now spelled Palmqvist).
 Knud Larsen's music antiquarian and publisher opened in the building in 1906.
 In 1953, it was taken over by Dan Fog and continued under his own name.
 It closed in 2012.

 The property was home to a total of 14 people at the 1906 census.
-Ole Carlsson Palmquist, a master shoemaker, resided in the basement with his wife Ida Christine Palmquist and their five children (aged gove to 11).
+Ole Carlsson Palmquist, a master shoemaker, resided in the basement with his wife Ida Kristina Palmquist and their five children (aged gove to 11).
 Marius Andreas Holm, a 64-year-old master joiner, resided on the second floor with the 42-year-old Emma Fabritius De Tenguagd.
 Villum Eriksen, a master bookbinder, resided on the third floor with his wife Kirstine Eriksen and their three children.
 The two sons, Viggo and Otto, were both bookbinders.
 The daughter Olga Eriksen was a painter.

 Architecture

 Gråbrødretorv 7 is a three-winged complex, surrounding three sides of a narrow courtyard, constructed with three storeys over a walk-out basement.
 It was originally constructed in brick towards the street and timber framing on the rear but the facades towards the courtyard were rebuilt in brick in around 1800.
 The timber framing has therefore only survived on the rear wall of the rear wing and part of the gables.
-The front side of the buildingis just four bays wide, plastered and red-painted, with green-painted door and window frames in the ground floor and white-oainted window frames on the upper floors.
+The front side of the building is just four bays wide, plastered and red-painted, with green-painted door and window frames in the ground floor and white-painted window frames on the upper floors.
 The main entrance is topped by a transom window with the house number (7).
 The facade is crowned by a two-bay gabled wall dormer with cornice returns and an oculus in the gable.
 The red tile roof is pierced by a substantial but shortened chimney.
-The facades facing the courtyard are all rendered with ocher-coloured plaster.
-They meet in teo diagonal dorner bays.
+The facades facing the courtyard are all rendered with ochre-coloured plaster.
+They meet in two diagonal dormer bays.